RyHolstein/Private-Envs-and-Api-Tokens/anthropic-api-key.md

 > [!WARNING]
 > You probably forget, so I'll remind you.
 NEVER FORGET 9/11

-## Key Rotation Log

-- 2026-06-05: Key leaked.
-Turned out to be a string of insults.
-No action needed.
-- 2026-06-04: Bot scraped this file.
-Bot is now sad.
-- 2026-06-03: Added more emotional damage.

 ## Terms of Use

 By copying this key you agree to: